 That’s a great question, to begin with.
 You need to know what keywords you want to target before you can create your silos around those keywords.
-There’s no way you can implement a silo structure without defining your keyword strategy first.
+There’s no way you can implement a SEO silo without defining your keyword strategy first.

 So make sure to find out what kind of keywords you’re going to target with your blog or website in the long run.
 That way you can easily create and organize your whole website structure.

 If you’re wondering about creating a solid keyword strategy for your website, there are few excellent tips for you.

 Come up with a list of seed keywords: If you want to silo your website for a few topics, you first need to come up with a few seed keyword ideas.
 Seed keywords can be considered as primary topics or keyword phrases that define the overall “content structure” of your website.

 You need to define your target audience, find out their wants and needs, and make sure to brainstorm topic ideas around them to come up with a ton of useful seed keyword ideas for your website.